 - Social media cookies: "Social plugins" are not integrated into our portal, but only via an HTML link (so-called "shariff plug-in").
 This ensures that a connection to the service of the social network provider is not created just by using our website.
 Clicking on a social network button on our website will open a new window and a link to the service provider's page.
 For rights and settings options related to protecting your privacy, please refer to the providers' data privacy policies.

 This website provides users with an easily accessible form to enable or disable the cookies used by us according to the user's personal preferences at any time.

 On the other hand, with regard to the add-ons from external entities (such as Google Inc. services) used on our website, we recommend that all users access the privacy policies of each service provider for further information:

 - Web browsers are the tools responsible for storing cookies and this is where you should exercise your right to delete or deactivate them.
 Neither this website nor its legal representatives can guarantee the correct or incorrect handling of cookies by the aforementioned browsers.

 - In some cases it is necessary to install cookies so that the browser does not forget your decision not to accept them.

-- In the case of Google Analytics cookies, this company stores cookies on servers located in theUnited States and undertakes not to share it with third parties, except in cases where it is necessary for the operation of the system or when the law requires such effect.
-According toGoogle, it does not save your IP address.
-Google Inc. is a company adhered to the Safe HarborAgreement that guarantees that all transferred data will be treated with a level of protection according to European regulations.
+- In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and undertakes not to share it with third parties, except in cases where it is necessary for the operation of the system or where the law requires it to do so.
+According to Google, it does not store your IP address.
+Google Inc. is a company that adheres to the Safe Harbour Agreement which guarantees that all data transferred will be treated with a level of protection in accordance with European regulations.